Asiana Treks and Tours

 Trekking Start:

 If you miss the regular trip briefing, don't worry.
-We'll provide it at a convenient time before departure, Pokhara, either before a World Heritage tour the following morning or the next day; we'll then proceed to the airport flight to Lukla or drive four 4-hour Manthali and Flight to Lukla.
+We'll provide it at a convenient time before departure from Pokhara, either before a World Heritage tour the following morning or the next day.
+We'll then proceed to the airport, either by flight to Lukla or by driving to Manthali and then by Flight to Lukla.

 Currency Exchange:

-The Nepalese rupee is Nepali currency, and 1 USD is approximately 130 NPR.
+The Nepalese rupee is the Nepali currency, and 1 USD is approximately 130 Nepalese rupees.
 Only NPR is accepted in Nepal, so it's best to bring cash to facilitate transactions.
-Banks and ATMs in Kathmandu provide currency exchange services but note that most banks prefer new, crisp notes.
+Banks and ATMs in Kathmandu offer currency exchange services; however, please note that most banks prefer new, crisp notes.

 Our Team:

-However, please do not provoke them for personal gain during the trip.
+However, please refrain from provoking them for personal gain during the trip.
 While you can enjoy your holiday with them, we kindly request that you do not try to change their customs, beliefs, religion, culture, or traditions.

 Guide and Porter Arrangement:

 Our company, Asiana Treks and Tours, focuses on responsible tourism in Nepal.
 We make sure our guides and porters are well-trained in Trekking and mountaineering.
-They know a lot about the areas we go to, including geography, history, customs, and culture.
+They are well-versed in the areas we visit,including geography, history, customs, and culture.
 We train them regularly in safety, first aid, and environmental conservation.
 We follow guidelines to treat our porters fairly, providing them with good pay, accommodation, and meals during treks.
 Our guides and porters are essential team members, and we appreciate their hard work.
 When you trek with us, you support ethical tourism in Nepal, making your trip meaningful and memorable.

 ServicesDescrptionPrice Range